Patnonymous/Patnonymous/README.md

-Heyo I'm Patrick!
+Hello there, I'm Patrick.
 I'm making small-medium scale personal applications, mainly web app stuff.
-I'm currently sharpening my Angular skills.
 If you want to contact me use patrickw9080@outlook.com, I check my email at least once a day.

 <!---